Webull Cash Interest Rates

 Interest earned in Webull’s cash program is credited to the account on the 15th of every month

 (or earlier if the 15th falls on a non-business day).
-The amount is available for trading the following
+The amount is available in the account balance for the following

 business day.
-In order for any cash to earn interest in Webull’s program, it must be settled cash.
+In order for cash to earn interest in Webull’s program, it must be settled cash, also known as a free credit balance.

 Webull Bank Sweep

 Webull uses several banks as its sweep partners.
-Currently, the list includes:
+As of March 16, 2026, the list includes:

 - Legacy Bank & Trust